 By buying customer databases from an unreliable source, by using a Single Opt-In subscription, or by the lack of regular database hygiene.
 You should clean your base, use Double Opt In and avoid buying contacts from an unknown origin.
 Follow these three rules and don't let SPAM TRAPs mess up your reachability.

-5) Maintain the hygiene of the contact database.
 This is a very important element that significantly affects the deliverability and open rate of your emails.
 Go to reports of your newsletters and analyze recent shipments.
 How many emails have you sent?
 How many of them have been opened?

 Usually the difference between these values is very large.
 Some of these unopened messages were sent to so-called "dead contacts'', which means addresses which do not react in any way.
 Some people just ignore them because they are not interested while others don't use the provided e-mail address anymore, something that is inevitable.